Undergraduate Courses

 Prerequisite: permission of department.
 Repeatable to 6 credits.
 Independent study, short research projects, tutorial reading, and assisting with faculty research and teaching under supervision.

-Three hours of lecture and one hour of laboratory per week.
+Three hours of lecture and two hours of laboratory per week.
 Prerequisites: ASTR 121; PHYS 171 or PHYS 161; or permission of department.
 For ASTR majors only.
 Introduction to current optical observational techniques, with brief coverage of infrared, ultraviolet and x-ray techniques.
 Statistics, spherical trigonometry, time, catalogs, geometrical and physical optics, telescopes, optical instruments.
 Effects of the atmosphere.
 Practical work at the observatory using a CCD camera.
 Some night-time observing sessions.
 Typically offered in the fall.
+Sample syllabus

 ASTR 320 -- Theoretical Astrophysics (3 credits)

-Prerequisites: ASTR 121; PHYS 273 or PHYS 270+271; or permission of department.
+Prerequisite: ASTR121; and (PHYS270 and PHYS271; or PHYS273).
+Or permission of CMNS-Astronomy department.
 Application of selected physics concepts in an astrophysical context.
 Topics would include gravity (Keplerian motion, Virial theorem, Roche limit, dynamical friction); gas dynamics (hydrostatic equilibrium, stellar models, spiral density waves), thermodynamics and statistical physics (Boltzmann distribution, Wien displacement, convective instability, degenerate gas); atomic physics (quantum principles, H atom, permitted and forbidden lines); radiation processes (line radiation, opacity).
 Typically offered in the spring.
+Sample syllabus

 Return to Top